jacquesfauquex/DCKV/snippets/xslt 3.0 on xml converted json/from dicom json/README.md

 # json xml converted from dicom json

-A "application/dicom+json" response is an array of datasets.
+An "application/dicom+json" response is made of an array of objects.

-When converted to xml the array of json objects is searchable by means of XPath applied to xml.
+When converted to xml, the array is searchable by means of XPath applied to the xml conversion.

-Here is the basic syntax of these Xpath functions.
+Here are some samples of these XPaths.

 ## non nested attribute of the first dataset
 ```